How to cook dried beans in the instant pot, slow cooker or on the stove

 - Place beans in the instant pot and cover with two to three inches of water or vegetable stock.

-- Add ½ tsp or up to 2 tsp of salt depending on your salt preference.
+- Add ½ teaspoon or up to 2 teaspoon of salt depending on your salt preference.
 You don’t need much salt with pressure cookers as a little goes a long way.
 Some people say you shouldn’t salt beans when cooking them because it prevents them from softening, but it doesn’t apply to a pressure cooker.
 Your salted beans will cook very well in the pressure cooker and the salt gets infused more evenly, making for a tastier bean.

 - This is optional, but if you want mouth-watering beans, you need to add some aromatics into the instant pot.
 I’ll give you some more flavor combinations later, but a good one to start with is a quartered onion, a bulb of garlic and a bay leaf.
 You can even add vegetable scraps like carrot or celery tops.
 Just take them out later.